safaldas/Applozic-Web-Plugin/ADVANCED-DOC.md

 #### Video Calling
 Beta

-Video Call (Beta) is available at Githuh: https://github.com/AppLozic/Applozic-Web-Plugin/tree/video
+Video Call (Beta) is available at Github: https://github.com/AppLozic/Applozic-Web-Plugin/tree/video

 Open src/sample/sidebox.html file as a reference and add all scripts and html in your web page in the same order as given in sidebox.html